diiogofer/VetHotelManager/mike/proj/README.md

 #### Checks
 - input asked until NEU || POS || NEG
-- uses Aequacy enum for values to change them easily
+- uses Adequacy enum for values to change them easily
+- changes hotelChanged to true if value was changed